szjani/predaddy/README.md

 ----------

 MessageBus provides a general interface for message handling.
-The basic concept is that message handlers can be registered and the bus forward each incoming messages to the appropriate handler.
-Message handlers can be objects or closures as well.
+The basic concept is that message handlers can be registered to the bus which forwards each incoming messages to the appropriate handler.
+Message handlers can be either objects or closures.

 SimpleMessageBus is a basic implementation of the MessageBus interface.
-All other MessageBus implementation extend this class.
+Currently, all other MessageBus implementations extend this class.

-If you use CQRS, then I highly recommend to use the preconfigured AnnotationBasedEventBus and AnnotationBasedCommandBus classes.
+If you use CQRS, then I highly recommend to use the pre-configured `AnnotationBasedEventBus` and `AnnotationBasedCommandBus` classes.
-For more information scroll down.
+For more information, please scroll down.

 ### Handler methods/functions

 Predaddy is quite configurable, but it has several default behaviours.
 Handler functions/methods should have one parameter with typehint.
-The typehint defines which Message objects can be handled, by default.
+The typehint defines which `Message` objects can be handled, by default.
 If you want to handle all `Message` objects, you just have to use `Message` typehint.
-This kind of solution provide an easy way to use and distinguish a huge amount of message classes.
+This kind of solution provides an easy way to use and distinguish a huge amount of message classes.
 Interface and abstract class typehints also work as expected.

 ### Annotations